-Heddon et al. (2021) analyzed the efficacy of elastic taping (ET) on pain in patients with knee osteoarthritis by using The Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) score.
-Six RCTs for a total of 392 participants met the criteria and were included in the review.
-When the KT was compared to sham taping, the results show no to moderate decreases of WOMAC scores in patients with primary knee osteoarthritis.
-Authors concluded that although ET does not provide strong adverse outcomes, data do not support the use of ET as a treatment alone because of too slight reductions of the WOMAC score for reaching clinical efficiency.
-Thus, the systematic review shows no strong evidence regarding the use of elastic taping for pain improvement in patients with primary knee osteoarthritis.
+Heddon et al. (2021) analyzed the efficacy of this elastic taping (ET) (e.g., K-tape) on pain in patients with knee osteoarthritis by using The Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) score.
+Amongst all the papers found, 6 Randomized Control Trials (RCT) for a total of 392 participants met the criteria and were included in the review.
+Three papers out of the 6 RCT had low risks of bias.
+When the ET was compared to sham taping, the results show no to moderate decreases of WOMAC scores in patients with primary knee osteoarthritis.
+Limitations were that authors focused on a single index test (WOMAC) and could not perform meta-analyses.
+Authors included that although ET does not provide strong adverse outcomes, data do not support the use of ET as a treatment alone because of too slight reductions of the WOMAC score for reaching clinical efficiency.
+Thus, this systematic review shows no strong evidence regarding the use of elastic taping for pain improvement in patients with primary knee osteoarthritis.
 Pinheiro et al. (2021) analyzed the current evidence about the effects of kinesiology taping (KT) with different amounts of tension in people with knee osteoarthritis (OA).
 Of the 850 studies identified, eight met the inclusion criteria and were ultimately included in this review.
 Most studies had moderate quality, with a satisfactory PEDro score.
-Results showed that KT application with tension was not superior to the application without tension for the outcomes of pain, physical function, ROM and muscle strength.
+Results showed that KT application with tension was not superior to the application without tension for the outcomes of pain, physical function, range of motion and muscle strength.
 Evidence for edema, balance and quality of life is still limited.
 Authors concluded that current evidence does not support the use of kinesiology taping in people with knee OA.
 Luo and Li (2021) demonstrated whether KT is better than placebo taping, nonelastic taping, or no taping in reducing chronic knee pain.
 In total, 8 studies involving 416 participants fulfilled the inclusion criteria.
 Results indicated that KT is better than other tapings (placebo taping or nonelastic taping) in the early four weeks.
 Treatment methods which were performed for more than six weeks show no significant difference in reducing pain.
 In studies in which visual analogue scale was measured, a positive effect was observed for KT combined with exercise program.
 Overall, authors suggest that KT exhibited significant but temporary pain reduction.